NorthropGrumman/seaside-gradle-plugins/com.ngc.seaside.gradle.plugins.distribution/README.md

 To use the plugin you will need to add the classpath to your buildscript dependencies and then just apply the plugin.
 You can add dependencies using the ``distribution`` configuration.
 Dependencies added to this configuration must reference zip-formatted files.
-The default start scripts for this plugin's distribution assume that these sub-distributions have start scripts in their {@code bin/} folder.
+The default start scripts for this plugin's distribution assume that these sub-distributions have start scripts in their ``bin/`` folder.
 The default start scripts can be overridden using the extension ``systemDistribution``.

 ```java